fullptr/anzu/README.md

 }
 ```
 There are two forms this takes:
 * `obj` can be a span.
-In this case, `name` is a pointer to the current element.
+In this case, `name` is a copy of the current element.
 This expands to
     ```
     var $s := <obj>;
     var $idx := 0u;